EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ondemand/data/sys/dashboard/batch_connect/sys/container_app/output/e0b9deeb-4b9c-43f8-ad3f-1c85074a1485/
 ```

+Open OnDemand caches information within this `ondemand` directory including information on previous jobs and information you last entered within app forms.

 !!!
 Warning

-    Open OnDemand caches information within this `ondemand` directory including information on previous jobs and information you last entered within app forms.
-You can delete its contents - Open OnDemand will recreate it the next time you log in - but your history of previous jobs will be lost.
-However, you may find it useful to delete it occasionally if it grows too large.
+    You can delete the `ondemand` directory - Open OnDemand will recreate it the next time you log in - but your history of previous jobs, and any cached values, will be lost.

+!!!
+Tip

+    You may find it useful to delete specific job context subdirectories from the `ondemand` directory if the `ondemand` directory grows to large.

 ---